Henry Montgomery (minister): Biography

+Subscribing and non-subscribing controversy

 Since 1783, owing to the action of William Campbell, D.D., subscription had ceased to be in full force.
+Ministers no longer had to swear their agreement to the Westminster Confession of Faith.
 Ten of the fourteen presbyteries composing the synod treated subscription as optional.
 The result was a considerable amount of undemonstrative heterodoxy.
 A code of discipline, which had been contemplated since 1810, was adopted by the general synod at Moneymore, co.
 Londonderry, in 1824.
 It provided that presbyteries should ascertain 'soundness in the faith,' either by subscription or by examination.
 This compromise, suggested by Samuel Hanna, D.D., was accepted by all parties.
 But Cooke persistently sought to render the discipline more stringent.
 To defeat Cooke's policy was the object to which Montgomery devoted the marvellous resources of his commanding eloquence.
-The resulting struggle is described by Classon Porter as 'almost entirely a duel' between the two leaders, who were exactly matched in age; though, if Latimer be right in affirming that Cooke was the son of John McCooke, and born about 1783, he was some years the senior.

 At Strabane in 1827 Cooke carried a proposal that members of the synod should declare whether or not they believed the doctrine of the Trinity.
 Only two voted 'Not.'
 Montgomery, who proclaimed himself an Arian, withdrew with others before the roll-call.
 His speech on this occasion, in favour of religious liberty, made a deep impression; it was circulated over Ireland, and a service of plate was presented to him (18 June 1828) by members of various denominations, including Roman Catholics.
-He had advocated catholic emancipation since 1813.
+He had advocated Catholic emancipation since 1813.

-At Cookstown in 1828 James Morell, minister of Ballybay, co.
+At Cookstown in 1828 James Morell, minister of Ballybay, Co.
 Monaghan carried a resolution for the appointment of a committee for the theological examination of all candidates for the ministry.
 This was meant to defeat the action of liberal presbyteries, and cut off the supply of Arian clergy.
 On 16 October 1828, Montgomery and his friends adopted a 'remonstrance' at a Presbyterian meeting in Belfast, attended by Cooke.
-The last of Montgomery's brilliant speeches in the general synod was delivered at Lurgan on 3 July 1829.
+The last of Montgomery's speeches in the general synod was delivered at Lurgan on 3 July 1829.
 The remonstrance was presented at a special meeting of synod, held at Cookstown on 18 August, and terms of separation were arranged at a conference on 8 September.
-The first meeting of the remonstrant synod was held on 25 May 1800; it consisted of three presbyteries containing seventeen congregations; it retained the 1824 code of discipline, and its ministers were secured in the possession of regium, donum.
+The first meeting of the remonstrant synod was held on 25 May 1830; it consisted of three presbyteries containing seventeen congregations; it retained the 1824 code of discipline, and its ministers were secured in the possession of the regium donum financial grant.